 Suspension is withholding the privilege of attending class from the student.
 The intention of suspension is to give the student a period of time in isolation from other students to reflect upon the seriousness of their actions and to take the necessary steps to correct their behavior and attitude.
 Students will not be allowed to attend school.
 Students will be expected to do all regular class work in order to stay current with their class; however, they will only receive a maximum grade of 60% for this work.
-Students may not participate or attend any extra-curricular activities during suspension and must not be on school property during the time of suspension, except in the case of in-school suspension.
+Students may not participate or attend any extra-curricular activities during suspension and must not be on school property during the time of suspension.

-Below are some offenses that could result in suspicion and/or detention:
+Below are some offenses that could result in suspension and/or detention: